codio/site/source/docs/content/authoring/strategies.html.md

 ### Markdown
 The best way to author content is using markdown.
 It is extremely easy to write content that renders very nicely and without having to fiddle with HTML.
 You can embed HTML snippets into a markdown as well where you need full control.

 We have a Cheat Sheet project that you can use to see the full capabilities.
-To fork this starter pack into your won account, please [click here](https://codio.com/home/starter-packs/cb114a27-d88e-4b74-a2a0-518ccb30dc44/).
+To fork this starter pack into your own account, please [click here](https://codio.com/home/starter-packs/cb114a27-d88e-4b74-a2a0-518ccb30dc44/).
 You should select the **Use Pack** option to create the project.

 ### Courses and Books
 We strongly recommend that when you are creating content at scale then you have a thorough understanding of [the differences between projects, course units and books](/docs/content/authoring/3ways).